Ybalrid/chaiscript-glm/README.md

 This is a single header file that buids and return a [ChaiScript](https://github.com/chaiscript/chaiscript) module that contains binding to the [OpenGL Mathematics](https://glm.g-truc.net/0.9.9/index.html) library, intended to provide vector math capabilities to a scripting interface for 3D video game engines, using OpenGL and GLSL's conventions, but in ChaiScript.

-This thing is licenced under the [MIT](https://opensource.org/licenses/MIT) licence.

 ## How to use

  1) Just setup [ChaiScript first](https://github.com/ChaiScript/ChaiScript/blob/develop/cheatsheet.md#initializing-chaiscript) in your project